wetryingtodorock/getblock-docs/api-reference/ethereum-eth/eth_getblockbyhash-ethereum.md

+---
+description: >-
+  Retrieve detailed or basic block information using a block hash.
+Fetch full block data or key details like transaction hashes, ideal for blockchain analysis or lightweight data retrieval.
+---

 # eth\_getBlockByHash - Ethereum

 {% hint style="success" %}
 The eth\_getBlockByHash method is part of the Core API in the Ethereum JSON-RPC retrieves information about a specific block using its block hash.
 {% endhint %}

 This method allows users to fetch either the full block data, including detailed transaction details, or just the basic block information with transaction hashes.
-This flexibility is beneficial for applications that require either comprehensive blockchain analysis or a lighter response focused on key block data
+This flexibility is beneficial for applications that require either comprehensive blockchain analysis or a lighter response focused on key block data.

 ### Supported Networks